-Colchester sign Crawley striker Appiah on loan
+Colchester bring in Longstaff and Appiah on loan

-Kwesi Appiah: Colchester United sign Crawley Town striker on season-long loan
+Matty Longstaff: Colchester United sign Newcastle United midfielder on loan until January

 Last updated on .From the section Colchester

+Longstaff, 22, the younger brother of Sean, has played 14 times in the Premier League and scored the winner on his debut against Manchester United.

+He made 18 appearances on loan in League Two at Mansfield Town in the second half of last season.

-Colchester have signed Kwesi Appiah on a season-long loan from fellow League Two strugglers Crawley Town.
+The U's have also signed Kwesi Appiah on a season-long loan from fellow League Two side Crawley Town.

 The much-travelled 32-year-old Ghana international striker had been with Crawley since arriving in August 2021 following a spell with Indian Super League side North East United.